sergueik/springboot_study/basic-graphviz-plain-viz/README.md

 > So while VS Code looks lightweight, it still inherits a **core assumption from heavy IDEs**: one project = one authoritative workspace.

+####

+Spring in general already feels closer to the age of steam engines than modern lightweight machinery: immense utility, formidable complexity, and an alarming number of moving parts.

+Spring Batch takes this aesthetic even further — so monumental that one can barely breathe near it, with a design philosophy that feels almost aggressively anti-agile and proudly non-reactive.

+one who had always felt there was something distinctly vintage about the Spring Framework.
+Google eventually confirmed it by tracing spring technology back to 1493.

+Google tracing spring technology back to 1493 merely confirmed the architectural direction.

+The idea of storing mechanical energy in a compact spring so a device could be shorter, more controllable, and operable with one hand was genuinely advanced engineering thinking for the time.
+[Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) studied spiral and steel springs extensively in the Madrid Codices.

+One may imagine that when Leonardo da Vinci was asked to solve the difficult problem of firing a 15th-century pistol with one hand, he thought for a while and finally declared:

+*You can use Spring*.

+Legend says that when  [Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) was asked how to fire a 15th-century innovated [MatchLock](https://en.wikipedia.org/wiki/Matchlock) pistol - a decisive improvement over the older [Hand Cannon](https://en.wikipedia.org/wiki/Hand_cannon) - with *one hand* -
+, he studied the matter long and hard then allegedly summarizes the solution in one line:

+* *"Use Spring"*

+Five centuries later, software engineers are still recovering from that architectural decision.

 ---
 ### Author